Unlocking the Motorola G23 (and some words on Motorola)

 The problem was, the device needed a key to be unlocked.

-But, one day Diablo found out about two important commands for us: fastboot oem get_key
+One day Diablo found out about two important commands for us: fastboot oem get_key

 and fastboot oem key <KEY>